progress-watch/progresswatch/README.md

 bin/dev
 ```

-`bin/dev` runs the server and a webpack watcher; Sidekiq runs inside the server, as it does in the image.
-Set `PW_PORT` to move the server; plain `PORT` will not work, because foreman assigns its own to every process. `docker compose up` runs the published image rather than your working tree, so it is not a way to try a change.
+Set `PW_PORT` to move the server, since foreman overrides `PORT`. `docker compose up` runs the published image, not your checkout.

 ```sh
 bundle exec rspec
 bundle exec rubocop
 ```

-The specs render the layout, which needs a webpack manifest — run `./bin/shakapacker` once if you have not started `bin/dev`.
-CI runs the suite against both SQLite and PostgreSQL, so a migration has to be clean on both.
+Run `./bin/shakapacker` once before the specs if `bin/dev` has not built the assets yet.
+Migrations have to run on both SQLite and PostgreSQL, and CI checks both.

 ## License

-The server is [AGPL-3.0](LICENSE), because it is a network service and AGPL is what stops a modified copy being run as a competing hosted service without the changes being published.
+Distributed under the [AGPL-3.0](LICENSE) license.